UDTRASTU - BA Translation

 Course learning outcomes / Module cross reference

 Principle QAA benchmark statements

 “In an increasingly interdependent world, it is essential to be able to work with other languages, cultures and societies.
-Programmes and modules in this area equip students to thrive in a variety of environments, from the local to the global.
+Courses and modules in this area equip students to thrive in a variety of environments, from the local to the global.
 They offer a fascinating variety of things to study, and give better career and employment prospects to the next generation of transnational graduates, internationally mobile graduates who can work across cultures.
 Students are able to study languages, cultures and societies in single or combined honours degrees, as minor subjects or pathways, as elective modules alongside their main subject, and as extracurricular studies.”

-Teaching and learning strategies are underpinned by a wide variety of learning ways involving discussions, seminars, workshops, individual and group presentations, lectures, short exercises involving linguistic and textual analysis, open and resource-based learning, autonomous learning, scheduled independent learning, planning, researching, executing of and reflecting on translations of varying complexity and from different specialised fields including an extended translation with analytical commentary.
+Teaching and learning strategies are underpinned by a wide variety of learning ways involving discussions, seminars, individual and group presentations, interactive lectures, short exercises involving linguistic and textual analysis, open and resource-based learning, autonomous learning, scheduled independent learning, planning, researching, executing of and reflecting on translations of varying complexity and from different specialised fields including translations of texts with analytical commentary.

-Assessment tools include essays, individual presentations, group presentations, translations, written commentaries, translation portfolios, reflective journals, class tests, role plays.
+Assessment tools include essays, individual presentations, group presentations, translations, written commentaries, translation portfolios, reflective journals, class tests, essays and role plays.

 Assessment practices, the assessment cycle, internal marking, the grading system, external moderation and various other assessment related matters will be clearly explained to and discussed with students so they are familiarised with concepts such as formative and summative assessments.